anna-alemany/test-repo/README.md

 * Initialize a local Git repo: > git init
 * Point your local repo at the remote repo in GitHub: git remote add origin https://github.com/anna-alemany/name-repo.git

+## Adding an existing project to GitHub
+* Create a new repository on GitHub.
+To avoid errors, do not initialize the new repository with README, license, or gitignore files.
+You can add these files after your project has been pushed to GitHub.
+* Open Terminal and change the current working directory to your local project.
+* Initialize the local directory as a Git repository.
+* Add the files in your new local repository (git add .) and commit the files that you've staged in your local repository (git commit -m "first commit").
+* At the top of your GitHub repository's Quick Setup page, click  to copy the remote repository URL.
+* In Terminal, add the URL for the remote repository where your local repository will be pushed.
+  + git remote add origin "remote repository URL"
+  + git remote -v
+* Push the changes in your local repository to GitHub.
+  + git push -u origin master

 ## Fork another user's repo
 In GitHub:
 * Fork